 Since 2006, the Atlanta Graduates have been singing popular a cappella music all across the southeast.

 The Graduates are a semi-pro, coed a cappella group based out of Atlanta, GA.
 The group, originally founded by Wake Forest grads, has been seducing the southeast for 11 years with its broad genre of songs.
-The Grads recently released their first album, Adult Education, which can be found on iTunes and Spotify.
+The Grads released their first album, Adult Education, in 2016 (which can be found on iTunes and Spotify.
 The Graduates tour Atlanta performing at a variety of events throughout the year, and perform specifically for fans at their annual fall concert.

 Our Founding Story